Hutheesing family

 The Hutheesing family (હઠીસિંહ) is a Jain family from the city of Ahmedabad in Gujarat, India.
 Several temples and charitable institutions in Ahmedabad have been built or founded by members of this mercantile family.
-Krishna Hutheesing, a sister of Jawaharlal Nehru, was a member of this family by marriage.
+Krishna Hutheesing, the sister of Jawaharlal Nehru, was a member of this family by marriage.

 History

 The family has a known history of over 250 years.
-In the mid-1700s, the Mughal empire was in decline, rebellions were breaking out in several places, and general lawlessness prevailed in much of northern India.
-The traditional trade routes between northern India and central Asia were unworkable.
-Meanwhile, the European powers had established their trading interests on the coast, and this presented a lucrative and safe business opportunity.
-To meet the changing dynamics of the era, some members of the Jain trading community moved from Osian in the Marwar region of Rajasthan to Khambhat (Cambay) in Gujarat, which was at that time a major port city and a center of the European trade.
-The progenitors of the Hutheesing family were among the immigrants.
+In the mid-1700s, the progenitors of the Hutheesing family were among a wave of immigration of the Jain trading community from Osian in the Marwar region of Rajasthan to Khambhat (Cambay) in Gujarat to access maritime trade.

-Initially, the wealthy and industrious immigrants were not unwelcome.
-They ingratiated themselves with the Mughal-appointed governors of Khambhat and prospered to the extent that they soon became the owners of a few ships that sailed abroad for trade.
+The immigrants soon became the owners of a few ships that sailed abroad for trade.
 However, the group from Osian became involved in certain intrigues and the Mughal authorities consequently confiscated their ships.
-They also lost the goodwill of the local authorities and were unable to carry on their trade in the atmosphere of suspicion and hostility.
-Ultimately, they abandoned direct involvement with international trade and moved inland to the large trading city of Ahmedabad, which was ruled by a rival (albeit Mughal-appointed) satrap.
-Here they became prosperous traders.
+They were unable to carry on their trade in the atmosphere of suspicion and hostility, and they abandoned direct involvement with international trade and moved inland to the large trading city of Ahmedabad, which was ruled by a rival (albeit Mughal-appointed) satrap.
+Here they became traders.